 - Keep fresh herbs and lettuce in a glass of water to keep them fresh longer.
 Change the water daily.

-- Dry your juicer pulp, powder it and add it to bread, pizza crust, crackers, and soup for flavor and fiber.
+- Dry your juicer pulp, powder it and add it to bread, pizza crust, crackers, soup, and even cheesecake, for flavor and fiber.

 - Eat your weeds in salads

 - Dehydrate weeds for super green powder